UAE’s World-Class Infrastructure: How It Boosts Property Values

 Phase 1 Operational Results

-- ICAD (Abu Dhabi): Industrial land prices in the Industrial City of Abu Dhabi (ICAD) have already increased by 23% since the commencement of Etihad Rail operations, highlighting the impact on logistics and industrial real estate.
+• ICAD (Abu Dhabi): Industrial land prices in the Industrial City of Abu Dhabi (ICAD) have already risen by 23% since the start of Etihad Rail operations, demonstrating the influence on logistics and industrial real estate.

 Future Station Hotspots